nahiim/Obsidion/README.md

 ## Contribution:
-We welcome contributions from the community and encourage bug reports, feature requests, and pull requests.
+We welcome contributions from the community and encourage bug reports and feature requests.

 ## Contact Information: